Reeb graph

 In a special case of a function on a flat space (technically a simply connected domain), the Reeb graph forms a polytree and is also called a contour tree.

 Level set graphs help statistical inference related to estimating probability density functions and regression functions, and they can be used in cluster analysis and function optimization, among other things.

 Formal definition

-Given a topological space X and a continuous function f: X → R, define an equivalence relation ∼ on X where p∼q whenever p and q belong to the same connected component of a single level set f−1(c) for some real c.
-The Reeb graph is the quotient space X /∼ endowed with the quotient topology.
+Given a topological space X and a continuous function f: X → R, define an equivalence relation ~ on X where p~q whenever p and q belong to the same connected component of a single level set f−1(c) for some real c.
+The Reeb graph is the quotient space X /~ endowed with the quotient topology.

+Generally, this quotient space does not have the structure of a finite graph.
+Even for a smooth function on a smooth manifold, the Reeb graph can be not one-dimensional and even non-Hausdorff space.